Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-designer-tool/building-a-project.md

 The **Error List** tool window indicates the errors, warnings, and messages from the last build.
 Each item in the list shows a general category, which relates to a configuration pane, along with a description.

-In addition, the status bar will show a project build result summary and at what time the last build succeeded or failed.
+In addition, the **Status Bar** will show a project build result summary and at what time the last build succeeded or failed.

 ## Fixing Errors